Patient inclusion and data sources

 This outcome indicator was derived from linkage with Hospital Episode Statistics Inpatient data.
 Emergency readmission may reflect that patients experienced a complication related to radical prostate cancer surgery after discharge from hospital.
 Data are presented for each radical prostatectomy centre in England.

 This outcome indicator was derived from linkage with Hospital Episode Statistics Inpatient data.
-Severe gastrointestinal complications reflect those patients who required a gastrointestinal procedure within 2 years of their radical radiotherapy.
+These gastrointestinal complications reflect those patients who required a procedure of the large bowel and a diagnosis indicating radiation toxicity within 2 years of their radical radiotherapy.
+A toxicity event requires evidence of both a diagnostic endoscopic procedure (e.g. colonoscopy or sigmoidoscopy) in addition to a diagnostic code consistent with radiation toxicity equivalent to Grade 2 toxicity or above according to the National Cancer Institute Common Toxicity Criteria for Adverse Events (CTCAE).
 Data are presented for each radical radiotherapy centre in England and Wales.

 The NPCA patient survey included The Expanded Prostate Cancer Index Composite 26-item version (EPIC-26) – a validated instrument to measure prostate cancer related quality of life after radical treatments for prostate cancer including urinary, bowel and sexual functioning.